 - A. Design Wind Loads - 1.
-The design wind pressure for the project will be: - Per Local building codes: - i.
-Floors 1-3 Exposure B - ii.
-Floors 4-5 Exposure C - 2.
-All structural components, including meeting rails, mullions and anchors shall be designed accordingly, complying with deflection and stress requirements of Paragraph 1.02B. - Air, Water and Structural Performance Requirements - 1.
+The design wind pressure for the project will be: Per local building codes - 2.
+All structural components, including meeting rails, mullions, and anchors shall be designed accordingly, complying with deflection and stress requirements of Paragraph 1.02 B. - B. Air, Water, and Structural Performance Requirements - 1.
 When tested in accordance with cited test procedures, windows shall meet or exceed the following performance criteria, as well as those indicated in AAMA 101/I.S.2 for Architectural (AW) Performance Class windows, Performance Grade 80 (AW80) unless otherwise noted herein. - 2.
 Air Test Performance Requirements - a.
 Air infiltration maximum 0.1 cfm per square foot at 6.24 psf pressure differential when tested in accordance with ASTM E283. - 3.
-Water Test Performance Requirements - No uncontrolled water leakage at 12.00 psf static pressure differential, with water - application rate of 5 gallons/hr/sq ft when tested in accordance with ASTM E331. - 4.
+Water Test Performance Requirements - a.
+No uncontrolled water leakage at 12.00 psf static pressure differential, with water application rate of 5 gallons/hr/sq ft when tested in accordance with ASTM E331. - 4.
 Structural Test Performance Requirements - a.
 Uniform Load Deflection Test - i.
 No deflection of any unsupported span L of test unit (framing rails, muntins, mullions, etc.) in excess of L/175 at both a positive and negative load of 80 psf (design test pressure) when tested in accordance with ASTM E330. - ii.
 Structural reinforcing that is not standard on units being furnished is not allowed. - b.
 Uniform Load Structural Test - i.
 Unit to be tested at 1.5 x design test pressure (120 psf), both positive and negative, acting normal to plane of wall in accordance with ASTM E330. - ii.
-No glass breakage; permanent damage to fasteners, hardware parts, or anchors; damage to make windows inoperable; or permanent deformation of any main frame or ventilator member in excess of 0.2% of its clear span. - C. Life Cycle Testing; - 1.
+No glass breakage; permanent damage to fasteners, hardware parts, or anchors; damage to make windows inoperable; or permanent deformation of any main frame or ventilator member in excess of 0.2% of its clear span. - C. Life Cycle Testing: - 1.
 When tested in accordance with AAMA 910-93, there is to be no damage to fasteners, hardware parts, support arms, activating mechanisms or any other damage that would cause the window to be inoperable at the conclusion of testing.
 Air infiltration and water resistance tests shall meet the primary performance requirements specified. - D. Thermal Transmittance (U-Value): - 1.
 Whole window U-Value based on NFRC 100 test sizes and calculated by using NFRC approved versions of Windows and Therm software.
-Glazing must be supported by Manko Window Systems, Inc. using EdgeTech "TriSeal Superspacer" to meet these requirements. - a.
-Per the 2022 Kansas Housing Authority Qualified Allocation Plan, must meet the IECC 2018 energy requirements.
-Reference Table C402.4 (below).
-Saline County, Kansas is allocated as a Climate Zone 4A. - E. Solar Heat Gain (SHGC): - 1.
-Whole window SHGC Value based on NFRC 200 test sizes and calculated by using NFRC approved versions of Windows and Therm software. - b.
-Per the 2022 Kansas Housing Authority Qualified Allocation Plan, must meet the IECC 2018 energy requirements.
-Reference Table C402.4 (below).
-Saline County, Kansas is allocated as a Climate Zone 4A.
+Thermal transmittance (U-Value) shall not exceed 0.45 BTU/hr/sf/degF. - E. Solar Heat Gain (SHGC): - 1.
+Whole window SHGC Value based on NFRC 200 test sizes and calculated by using NFRC approved versions of Windows and Therm software.
+SHGC shall not exceed 0.40.